 I often get asked for recommendations of where to visit in Scotland – and people usually expect me to recommend Glencoe, Edinburgh or Loch Ness.
-However, after travelling around Scotland for over 20 years, I have a few favourite areas of Scotland instead.
+However, after travelling around Scotland for over 20 years, I have a few favourite areas of Scotland to recommend instead.
 Planning a trip?
 Start here!

 This post uses affiliate links at no cost to you.